Bella Thorne Shows Off Toned Tummy In Barely-There Red Bikini

 With a body like hers, can you blame Bella Thorne for wanting to show it off on her Instagram page?
-Just yesterday, the actress wowed her 17 million plus followers with a sexy bikini picture.
+Just yesterday, the actress wowed her 17 million-plus followers with a sexy bikini picture.

 In the photo, Bella pairs red sweatpants with a barely-there red bikini top as she walks on a beach.
 The 20-year-old plays with her hair as she looks down to the ground.
 The snapshot, which was taken at a side angle, gives fans a good look at Bella’s incredibly fit stomach.
 You can even see the outline of her stomach muscle sticking out from that angle.